 See, nothing has changed.
 Not even my name, so I don’t know what Elecro was even talking about.
-Let’s not think to much about this whole ordeal.
+Let’s not think too much about this whole ordeal.

 My stomach rumbled, telling me that I needed to eat.
 I wasn’t sure how long I kept myself stuck in this room.
 My foot brushed against the mountain of gold, causing a small avalanche.
 Even my tail swept through, making it rain more gold to the side.

 My hunger for gold abated, I continue to walk forward.
-The door slowly open, letting a burst of air come through.
-A sweet and delicious aroma of food tickled my nose making my stomach rumble.
-In front of me was both Coco, Tart, and Moca standing on the side waiting for me.
+The door slowly opened, letting a burst of air come through.
+A sweet and delicious aroma of food tickled my nose, making my stomach rumble.
+In front of me was Coco, Tart, and Moca standing on the side waiting for me.

-Tart pushes in a cart while Moca spread outs a foldable chair and table inside the room.
+Tart pushes in a cart while Moca spreads out a foldable chair and table inside the room.
 They quickly got the food ready for me to eat.
 I shrunk in size and into my human form.

 “Young mistress.
 I was worried about you.
 You haven’t come out for three days,” said Coco.
-She anxiously gaze towards me, wondering what my mood would be like today.
+She anxiously glanced towards me, wondering what my mood would be like today.

 “No young mistress, there is a slight difference in time in this room than outside.”